A Town Has Turned to Dust (Playhouse 90)

-"A Town Has Turned to Dust" is the 38th episode of the second season of the American television play broadcast live on June 19, 1958, as part of the second season of the CBS television series Playhouse 90.
+"A Town Has Turned to Dust" is an American television play broadcast live on June 19, 1958, as part of the second season of the CBS television series Playhouse 90.
 Rod Serling wrote the teleplay, and John Frankenheimer directed.
 Rod Steiger and William Shatner starred.

 Serling originally wrote the story about the lynching of a young African-American in the Southern United States.
 Due to objections from the program's commercial sponsors, who were concerned with offending white Southern viewers, it was not produced and aired until Serling moved the story's setting out of the South and changed the victim from black to Mexican.